 I like to come back to themes.
 I’ve been working on the “Passages” and “Sylvester Manor” series for several years.
 For me, it’s exciting to see how places and things change over time and sometimes disappear altogether.
 I prefer quiet places where I can spend time thinking about each subject without interruption, but sometimes that’s not possible.
 Some places I know about and some places I find by accident.
 I think I’m most successful with what I find by chance.

 Gary Beeber is an award-winning American photographer/filmmaker who has exhibited in galleries and museums throughout the United States and Europe.
-His documentary films have screened at over 75 film festivals.
-Solo (photography) exhibitions include two at Generous Miracles Gallery (NYC), the Griffin Museum of Photography, and an upcoming exhibition at the Rhode Island Center for Photographic Arts which will travel to several cities.
+His documentary films have screened at over 85 film festivals.
+Solo (photography) exhibitions include two at Generous Miracles Gallery (NYC), the Griffin Museum of Photography, and upcoming exhibitions at PRAXIS Photo Arts Center, and the Rhode Island Center for Photographic Arts which will travel to several cities.
 Beeber’s work has also been included in juried exhibitions throughout the world.
 Among Fortune 500 companies who collect his work are Pfizer Pharmaceutical, Goldman Sachs and Chase Bank.